Improve the health of Indiana residents through community-university partnerships

 Community Health Partnerships is the community engagement arm of the Indiana CTSI.
 We support teams of community and university partners working together to improve health and bring science to life across Indiana.

 We host networking and training events, offer an annual pilot grant program (Trailblazer Award and Trailblazer Planning Grant), and provide direct guidance to people who would like help in community engaged research.
 Our network includes hundreds of individuals who represent public agencies, private organizations, and non-profits who have a hand in solving existing health problems and addressing factors that contribute to poor health.
 The partnerships we have supported include those addressing diabetes, obesity, food insecurity, and infant mortality.

 Community Health Partnerships…

 NETWORKS with our 600+ stakeholders in health across Indiana by hosting annual & regional events and sharing grant announcements and newsletters

-PARTNERS with community health coalitions to learn best practices and share what works
+PARTNERS with statewide community health coalitions to learn best practices and share what works

 TRAINS researchers and community members in best practices for community-engaged research

 CONSULTS with individuals interested in community engaged research to find partners, develop and implement projects, and disseminate findings

 ENGAGES patients and other stakeholders to address research barriers using human-centered research methods with Research Jam